joerober-03/Inception/README.md

 if you want to have wordpress on your localhost modify "DOMAIN_NAME=joerober.42.fr" to "DOMAIN_NAME=localhost"

+if you are not using this project on linux you will need to modify the volume location in the srcs/docker-compose.yml and change "/home/login/data" to "/Users/login/data"

 makefile usage:

 - make up to build and start container